asmeurer/brown-water-python/docs/tokens.md

 ## Additional helper functions

-The `token` and `tokenize` module mimick the modules in the C parser.
+The `token` and `tokenize` module mimic the modules in the C parser.
 Some additional helper functions are included, even though they are mostly useless outside of the C parser.